This article is part of a larger series on Payments.

 - International businesses: Worldpay was founded in the U.K. and is the leading merchant services provider for Europe.
 It can handle transactions in 126 currencies.

 - New businesses: Worldpay’s pricing schedules and bills are not simple, and many business owners have complained of being charged for services they did not ask for.
 If you are not used to payment processing contracts, you could find yourself surprised by unexpected fees.
-Instead, opt for Square, or one of our other recommended free merchant accounts that do not come with monthly or other additional fees.
+Instead, opt for Square, or one of our other recommended free merchant accounts that does not come with monthly or other additional fees.

 - Small businesses: If you don’t need international payment processing, other payment processors offer merchant services with more straightforward pricing.
 Square and PayPal are popular options for new businesses, while Payment Depot offers low, straightforward pricing for established businesses.